IBM/automation-turbonomic/README.md

 # TechZone Automation - Turbonomic Automation for AWS, Azure, and IBM Cloud

+Created with the ***TechZone Accelerator Toolkit***

+> This collection of terraform automation bundles has been crafted from a set of [Terraform modules](https://modules.cloudnativetoolkit.dev/) created by Ecosystem Engineering

 ### Change Log

 - **08/2022** - Updated IBM Cloud Storage Class support